 What Is the Purpose of Disk Mirroring?

 The primary purpose of disk mirroring is to protect a computer owner from data loss stemming from disk failures, data recovery issues, disasters, and other reasons.
-Therefore, disk mirroring is a form of data backup but it is done in real-time, reducing the need for regular manual creation of data backups.
+Therefore, disk mirroring is a form of data backup done in real-time, reducing the need for regular manual creation of data backups.

 How Is Disk Mirroring Set Up?

 Disk mirroring can be set up using an online connection.
-Another hard drive in a different location or computer is configured to get updated with data from another disk through the Internet.
-Most of the time, the second drive is located in an entirely different place to avoid data loss due to fire and other disasters.
+Another hard drive in a different location or computer is configured to get updated with data from another disk over the Internet.
+Most of the time, the second drive is located in an entirely different place to avoid data loss due to fires and other disasters.

 Another method to set up disk mirroring is through using RAID, which could be the most popular among institutions.